The Official Website of the Damavand Mountain Guides

 Return Day, Hot Spring, back to Tehran

-After one night rest at Bargah Sevom, return back to camp 2, drive to camp 1.
-You have some spare time to go to Thermal Spring which is located in Abe Garm Larijan Town.
-There are public spa baths with small pools filled with mineral hot water, enjoy yourself and forget about all the exhaustion of your climb.
-Return back to your Hotel in Tehran.
-Program ends.
+After a night's rest at Bargah Sevom, we'll head back to Camp 2 and then drive to Camp 1.
+We'll have some spare time to visit the Thermal Spring located in Abe Garm Larijan Town.
+Here, you can relax in public spa baths with small pools filled with mineral hot water, relieving all the exhaustion from your climb.
+Finally, we'll return to our hotel in Tehran, marking the end of the program.
+Overnight at a hotel in Tehran.

 Transport